 - Use a different pillow or change sleeping positions.

 - Practice good posture when reading, working, or doing other activities.

-- Exercise and stretch your back, neck, and shoulders often when typing, working on computers, or doing other close work.
+- Exercise and stretch your back, neck, and shoulders often when typing, working on computers, or doing other close-up work.

 - Get more vigorous exercise.
 This is exercise that gets your heart beating fast.
-(Check with your health care provider about what kind of exercise is best for you.)
+(Check with your provider about what kind of exercise is best for you.)

 - Have your eyes checked.
 If you have glasses, use them.

 - Learn and practice stress management.
 Some people find relaxation exercises or meditation helpful.

 If your provider prescribes medicines to prevent headaches or help with stress, follow instructions exactly on how to take them.
 Tell your provider about any side effects.

 - You are experiencing "the worst headache of your life."

 - You have speech, vision, or movement problems or loss of balance, especially if you have not had these symptoms with a headache before.

 - A headache starts suddenly.

 Schedule an appointment or call your provider if:

 - Treatments that once worked no longer help.